 The B-52A differed from the XB-52 and YB-52 in that its cockpit was arranged for side-by-side seating, rather than the B-47-type tandem arrangement of the prototypes.
 It also had an inflight refueling system allowing it to receive fuel from an airborne KC-97 tanker.

 52-001 was used as a service test aircraft along with sister ships 52-002 and 52-003.
-It was scrapped at Tinker Air Force Base in 1961.
+It was used to test the shorter vertical fin of the B-52G.
+It was permanently grounded at Chanute Air Force Base in the early 1960s.